Klopp expects quiet transfer window for Liverpool

 "We cannot spend millions and millions and millions because we want to or we think it is nice to do.
 We never wanted that.
 [The reality is] COVID has influenced both sides with ins and outs.
 It's not likely that it will be the most busy summer in the world."

-Klopp, whose side visits Manchester City this week, believes he has a strong squad at his disposal.
+Klopp, whose side visit Manchester City on Thursday, believes he has a strong squad at his disposal.

+He said: "It is not a squad you have to change now and say, 'OK, we need this position and this position.'